MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

   *Figure 9.
 "Output" tab where to define the thermochronometers to use.
 Here, the example is made with sample specific prediction for the (U-Th)/He on apatite system.*

-| If you chose the “sample specific” option, then when clicking on “Age AHe” check box (the only one available in the current version) a new window will pop up (Figure 8).
+| If you chose the “sample specific” option, then when clicking on “Age AHe” check box (the only one available in the current version) a new window will pop up (Figure 9).
 | This window shows extra parameters for the computation of AHe ages.
 These extra parameters include:

-*	*Diffusion model*: the He diffusion model to use.
-The options are the Farley et al. (2008), Shuster et al. (2006), and the radiation damage models of Flowers et al. (2009, RDAAM) and Willett et al. (2017, ADAM).
+*	*Diffusion model*: the diffusion model for helium to use.
+The options are the Farley et al. (2000), Shuster et al. (2006), and the radiation damage models from Gautheron et al. (2009) and Flowers et al. (2009, RDAAM).
-*	*Ea*: The activation energy.
+*	*Ea*: The activation energy (kJ.mol\ :sup:`-1`\).
 This is automatically updated according to the selected diffusion model, but it can be changed at the user’s discretion.
-*	*rmr0*: “The reduced length of the more-resistant apatite at the time-temperature conditions where the reduced length of the less-resistant apatite falls to zero” (Ketcham, 2005).
+*	*rmr0*: “The reduced length of the more-resistant apatite at the time-temperature conditions where the reduced length of the less-resistant apatite falls to zero” [Ketcham-2005]_.
 This parameter is used in the annealing computation of radiation damages.
 The default value is 0.79.
-*	*D0*: the diffusivity parameter value for infinite temperature.
+*	*D0*: the diffusivity parameter value for infinite temperature (cm\ :sup:`2`\.s\ :sup:`-1`\).
 The value updates according to the selected diffusion model.
-*	*Number of iterations*: numbere of iterations for the Monte carlo algorithm.
+*	*Number of iterations*: number of events (i.e. atoms) for the Monte carlo simulation.
 *	*Number of samples*: choose the number of sample locations you wish that Pecube provides outputs.
 When updating the value of this parameter, the table below is automatically updated to account for the number of samples.
 In this table, you must provide the latitude and longitude of the sample’s locations as well as the number of grains (i.e., ages) to predict at that location.
 *	*Grains characteristics*: when checking this box, a new window opens (Figure 10).
 It shows a table in which you can change the size of the grains, as well as their uranium and thorium concentration (in ppm).
 Default values are assigned automatically.
 The user can also provide zonation profile for each grain.
 For this purpose, simply check the box "Zonation" (Figure 10), and then you will be able to draw the zonation profile by adding and dragging points on the both curves representing uranium and thorium profiles.
 As the respective concentrations are averaged within layers in the grain, you need to provide the number we desire ("Number of layers", Figure 10).
 When finished to set the profile for the grain, click on "Save" to save the profile for that grain.
 *	*4He/3He predictions*: allows to predict 4He/3He profiles for each grain.
 When checked, a new window opens.
 Within this window, you can provide your heating schedule, with the number of steps, or let the default heating schedule.
 This will be used in the diffusion model to simulate a degassing experiment and compute 4He/3He ratios.
 The heat is in °C and the duration in hours.
 The same heating schedule is used for each grain.